 - Jig Saw

 - Orbital Sander

 - Tape Measure

-Start by cutting out all the pieces and shaping any ends.
-I started with the top trellis ends first.
-I sketched out the pattern on some card stock, cut out the pattern and transferred it on the ends of the 2×6 redwood.
-Once it was drawn on, I cut out the shape with a jigsaw.
+Start by cutting out all the pieces as listed in the woodworking plan and shaping any ends.
+Print the included template or sketch out the pattern on some card stock, cut out the pattern and transfer it on the ends of the top trellis board.
+Then cut it out using a jigsaw.

 Check out all of the other 2×4 and More Challenge posts here: